ybafna/InventoryManagement/README.md

 Clone the repository<br>
 Import the project into IDE of your choice(IntelliJ/Eclipse..)<br>
-Run the command: gradle clean build<br>
+Run the command: gradlew clean build<br>

 This will download all the dependencies needed for the project.<br>